rzeldent/esp32-smartdisplay/README.md

 For the ESP32_4827S043 this snoops away 480x270x2 = 261120 bytes, leaving only 54140 bytes for the application!
 For a resolution of 800x480, 800x480x2 = 768000 bytes are required.
 This is more than the available RAM.
-That is the reason that for these higher resolutions PSRAM is available and used to store this buffer.
+That is the reason that for these higher resolutions PSRAM is available and is used to store this buffer.

-## LV_COLOR_16_SWAP
+## More on LV_COLOR_16_SWAP

 The LVGL library has a define called **LV_COLOR_16_SWAP**.
 The value can be 1 (yes) or 0 (no).
 This variable will swap the byte order of the lv_color16_t.
 This is required because the SPI is by default LSB first.